Research Interests

 Exotic Pet-Keeping and the Commercial Animal Trade in America

 There is very little work on both the commercial animal trade in America - both contemporary and historical - and the history of American exotic pet-keeping.
 I plan to do something about this.
-In fact, I already kinda have, as you can read in my 2021 Gotham Center article: https://www.gothamcenter.org/blog/dispatches-from-anthropoid-ellis-island
+In fact, I already have, which you can read about here.

-I am currently working on a journal article focused on the New York City animal dealer Henry Trefflich.
-Other aspects of this question of particular interest to me are the trade in primates for pets or research subjects, the rise of private big cat ownership in the US, and the trade in animal parts for supposedly "medicinal" uses.
+I am interested in the production and consumption sides of this trade.
+Aspects of this question of particular interest to me are the trade in primates for pets or research subjects, the rise of private big cat ownership in the US, and the trade in animal parts for supposedly "medicinal" uses.